 Parent/Guardian Name (please print)

-Parent/Guardian Signature Date
+Parent/Guardian Signature

+Date

 K-12 students must also sign.

-book.
-I have read or will read the Handbook and understand e for following all the rules and expectations of the District he requirements.
+I have received a copy of the Student/Parent Handbook.
+I have read or will read the Handbook and understand all the rules and expectations.
+I agree to be responsible for following all the rules and expectations of the District and understand the consequences for failing to follow the requirements.

+In the event the student does not sign and return this page, the student is not excused from the rules and expectations set forth in this Handbook.
+The parent signature is on file.
+Parents are responsible for educating their children of the language contained within this Handbook.

 Student name (please print)

+Student Signature

 Date

-Student Signature

-In the event the student does not sign and retu arn this page, the student is not excused from the rules e parent signature is on file.
-Parents are responsible